LyonAlpha/Python/README.md

 ----------------------Credit-(Youtube/Github)----------------------

-Most CREDIT GOES TO TokyoEdtech (Wynand1004) Except Some Changes May Be Made The Programming Language Is Made From CodePulse.
+Most CREDIT GOES TO TokyoEdtech (Wynand1004) Except Some Changes May Be Made.
+The Programming Language Is Made From CodePulse.
 The 3d Engine is Made From ClearCode.
 Excel In Python Is Made From TechWithTim (I Think).